Job Description of a Farm Manager

 Farm managers must have either a strong background in farming or at least an associate's degree in farm management, agricultural business, or animal science.
 According to the American Society of Farm Managers and Rural Appraisers, potential farm managers can become certified in order to prove their farming skills and leadership abilities.
 To be eligible for certification an individual must have a bachelor's degree and farm-related experience in business, law and finance.
 Many farm managers get their education from on-the-job training and will begin their career by working under an experienced farm manager and learn about important farming topics, including fertilizer, weather patterns, seeds, breeding and feeding.

 Managers must have strong leadership skills, and be able to communicate effectively with any staff and coworkers.
 Computer and technology skills are increasingly important in this field, and having business and analytical abilities are essential for sustaining success.
 Managers must have an aptitude for using tools and operating machines for when they are called upon to perform manual farm labor.

 Farm managers can find employment opportunities working for individual farm owners, farming corporations or firms.
 According to the BLS, job opportunities in this field are expected to decrease 1% from 2016-2026, due to changes in the nature of American farming.
 The BLS also reported that in May 2018, the median annual salary for farmers, ranchers and other agricultural managers was $67,950.

 Other options in this career field include:

 Agricultural and Food Scientist

 Normally earning at least a bachelor's degree in a related scientific field, these scientists research crops and farm animals, study the soil or discover new types of food products.
-In general, the median annual salary for these scientists in 2015 was $62,470, said the BLS, and a 5% increase in job openings was expected between 2014 and 2024.
+In general, the mean annual salary for these scientists in 2018 was $71,230, said the BLS and a 7% increase in job openings was expected between 2016 and 2026.